Magnetism-driven unconventional effects in Ising superconductors: role of proximity, tunneling, and nematicity

-To form a commensurate trilayer heterostructure, we assume CrBr$_{3}$ layer is under biaxial tensile strain with respect to NbSe$_2$.
-In reality, the strain due to lattice mismatch will likely be relieved by a rotation of one layer with respect to another, which leads to spatially varying stacking of NbSe$_{2}$ with respect to CrBr$_{3}$.
-Hence, the effective overlap and $\lambda_{\mathrm{ex}}$ should be averaged over all possible mutual orientations between the two layers, while the equilibrium distance corresponds (even ideally, in the absence of any defects in the van-der-Waals gap) to the sterically least favorable geometry, \textit{i.e.}, when Br and Se ions are aligned vertically.
+To form a commensurate trilayer heterostructure, we assume CrBr$_{3}$ layer is under biaxial tensile strain.
+In reality since the lattice mismatch is large, the two layers are incommensurate, which would lead to to spatially varying stacking of NbSe$_{2}$ with respect to CrBr$_{3}$.
+Given the strong itinerancy of Nb electrons, the lateral rigidity of both layers, the effective overlap and $\lambda_{\mathrm{ex}}$ should be averaged over all possible mutual orientations between the two layers, while the equilibrium distance corresponds to the sterically least favorable geometry, \textit{i.e.}, when Br and Se ions are aligned vertically.
 The effect of this averaging \cite{SM} is that $\lambda_{\mathrm{ex}}$ at $d_{\mathrm{Cr-Nb}}\approx6.88$\AA ~which, according to our calculations is the maximal possible separation distance between NbSe$_{2}$ and CrBr$_{3}$, becomes $\left\langle \lambda_{\mathrm{ex} }\right\rangle \approx0.04$ meV, which is equivalent to a magnetic exchange field, $B\approx$ 0.7 T.